milkembers/dim-milk/README.md

 1. get Stylus extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) or [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)
 2. follow this link to [install with Stylus](https://milkembers.github.io/dim-milk/dim-milk.user.css)

+> [!IMPORTANT]
+> make sure to set the native theme to 'default' in settings

 > [!NOTE]
 > works on both the regular and beta versions of Destiny Item Manager